Car Loses Power While Driving + Check Engine Light

 Simple Next Step for Beginners

-If your car loses power while driving and the check engine light is on, the best next step is to scan the code and match it to the exact symptom.
+The best next step is to scan the code and match it to what the car is actually doing.

 FAQ